rgbstudios/grade-calc/README.md

 - Optional: Use <kbd>tab</kbd> and <kbd>shift</kbd> + <kbd>tab</kbd> to easily navigate the student grade inputs, so you can quickly enter students' grades.

-- Optional: You can clikc the "Clear" button to clear the inputs for the next student.
+- Optional: You can click the "Clear" button to clear the inputs for the next student.

 <img src="img/grades.svg" width="300px">